Obonic/HERMES/ReadMe.md

 Dedicated to HERMES & THOLETAZ

-Gematria Calculator with syleized keyset for English, Greek, Hebrew & Phoenician.
+Gematria Calculator with a new unique keyset for English, Greek, Hebrew & Phoenician.

 Email: Obonic@gmail.com